-On July 30th, The Environmental Protection Agency announced a request for public comment from interested stakeholders on their perspectives on defining "waters of the United States" and how to implement that definition as the agencies pursue this process.
+On March 24th, 2025, The Environmental Protection Agency announced a request for public comment from interested stakeholders on their perspectives on defining "waters of the United States" and how to implement that definition as the agencies pursue this process consistent with the Supreme Court decision in Sackett v Environmental Protection Agency (598 U.S. 651 (2023)).

-Basis for the Interest of the National Ground Water Association (NGWA) in the reconsidering and replacing the Navigable Waters Protection Rule defining the term "waters of the United States.
+Basis for the Interest of the National Ground Water Association (NGWA) in the reconsideration of the Navigable Waters Protection Rule defining the term "waters of the United States".

-NGWA, the largest trade association and professional society of groundwater professionals in the world, represents over 10,400 groundwater professionals within the United States and internationally.
-NGWA represents four key sectors: scientists and engineers employed by private industry, by the consulting community, by academic institutions, and by local, state, and federal governments to assess groundwater quality, availability, and sustainability; water-well contractors responsible for developing and constructing water-well infrastructure for residential, commercial, and agricultural use; and the manufacturers responsible for manufacturing and the suppliers providing the equipment needed to make groundwater development possible.
+NGWA, the largest trade association and professional society of groundwater professionals in the world, represents over 10,000 groundwater professionals within the United States and internationally.
+NGWA represents four key sectors: scientists and engineers; water-well contractors; the manufacturers and the suppliers providing the equipment needed to make groundwater development possible.
 NGWA's mission is to advocate for and support the responsible development, management, and use of groundwater.